 “Her shipmates are out of the ship with guns ready!”

-“We need to be quick then.
+“We need to be quick, then.
 Remember, don’t shoot to kill!
-They cannot dematerialise once their body dies!”
+They cannot rematerialise once their body dies!”
 The Captain came over to the woman.
 “Please get your people to stand down!
 We don’t want any problems!”
 The Captain stepped backwards away from the woman.
 Once she was around two metres away from her, she shouted, “okay, now, release!”